Northwest Indian War: Battle of Fallen Timbers

-On the morning of August 20, the Legion broke camp and marched toward the Maumee River near modern Toledo, Ohio, where an ambush had been set by the Confederacy.
+On the morning of August 20, the Legion broke camp and marched toward the Maumee River near modern Toledo, Ohio, where the confederacy had set an ambush.
 The Legion had been reduced to about 3,000 soldiers and militia, with many soldiers defending the supply trains and forts.
 Blue Jacket had selected a battlefield where a tornado had felled hundreds of trees, creating a natural defensive barrier.
 Here he placed confederation forces of about 1,500 warriors: Blue Jacket's Shawnees, Delawares led by Buckongahelas, Miamis led by Little Turtle, Wyandots led by Tarhe and Roundhead, Mingos, a small detachment of Mohawks, and a British company of Canadian militiamen dressed as Native Americans under William Caldwell.

-Odawa and Potawatomi under Little Otter and Egushawa occupied the center and initiated the attack against the Legion's scouts.
+Odawa and Potawatomi, under Little Otter and Egushawa, occupied the center and initiated the attack against the Legion's scouts.
 Front elements of the Legion's columns initially collapsed under pursuing Native Americans.
-Wayne immediately committed his reserves to the center to halt their advance and divided his infantry into two wings, the right commanded by Wilkinson, the other by Hamtramck.
+Wayne immediately committed his reserves to the center to halt their advance and divided his infantry into two wings, the right commanded by Wilkinson and the other by Hamtramck.
 The Legion's cavalry secured the right along the Maumee River.
-General Scott provided a brigade of mounted militia to guard the open left flank, while the rest of the Kentucky militia formed a reserve.
-Once contact had been established, U.S. scouts identified the location of Confederacy warriors, and Wayne ordered an immediate bayonet charge.
-Legion dragoons also charged and attacked with sabres.
-Blue Jacket's warriors fled from the battlefield to regroup at nearby Fort Miami but found the doors of the fort locked by the British garrison.
+General Scott provided a brigade of mounted militia to guard the open left flank while the rest of the Kentucky militia formed a reserve.
+Once contact had been established, U.S. scouts identified the location of confederacy warriors, and Wayne ordered an immediate bayonet charge.
+Legion dragoons also charged and attacked with sabers.
+Blue Jacket's warriors fled from the battlefield to regroup at nearby Fort Miami but found the fort doors locked by the British garrison.
 (Britain and the United States were by then reaching a close rapprochement to counter Jacobin France in the French Revolution.)
 The entire battle lasted little more than an hour.
 The Legion had significant casualties, with 33 men killed and 100 wounded.
-The Confederacy had between 19 and 40 warriors killed and an unknown number wounded.
+The confederacy had between 19 and 40 warriors killed and an unknown number wounded.
 The battle fostered distrust between the Native nations and between the confederacy and the British; it was the last time the Northwestern Confederacy gathered a large military force to oppose the United States.